 Political science major Mikhail Bushinski '17 talks about his program, his professors, and his experience on UC's men's hockey team.

 Student Voices: Anthony Sokolowski

-A brief conversation with Anthony Sokolowski, a government and politics major with a minor in philosophy of justice.
+A brief conversation with Anthony Sokolowski, a political science major with a minor in philosophy of justice.
 Anthony talks about his experience at UC, his professors, and his internship at the Office of the Oneida County District Attorney.

 Departmental News and Events

-Read about media appearances, publications, field experiences, and campus events featuring faculty and students from UC's Government and Politics program.View Stories / Events
+Read about media appearances, publications, field experiences, and campus events featuring faculty and students from UC's political science program.View Stories / Events